-Query conditions are also known as filters.
-You can use CQL to specify query conditions.
-A CQL statement is similar to the WHERE clause in an SQL statement.
-You can use query conditions to filter data.
+Query conditions, also known as filters, are defined in CQL.
+CQL is similar to the WHERE clause in an SQL statement and is used to filter data.

 Syntax | Description |

-Use the CONTAINS predicate to filter all objects.
+Then, use the contains predicate to filter all objects.

-Lindorm GanosBase supports the following predicates for temporal queries.
-In the following table, Expression specifies the name of the date column and Time specifies the date string in the UTC format.
+Lindorm GanosBase supports the following time query predicates.
+In the following table, Expression is the name of the time column, and Time is the time represented as a string in Coordinated Universal Time (UTC).

 Syntax | Description |